UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone1/index.md

 Your task in this milestone is to introduce yourself in a GitHub Issue:

 1. Each team member should write a new Issue introducing themselves briefly.
 Tag each of your teammates in the body of your Issue. (**12 points for a complete set of introductions**)
-2. Each team member should respond to everyone's introduction Issue. (**3 points for a complete set of responses; 2 if not many are missing; 1 if less than half are missing**)
+2. Each team member should respond to everyone's introduction Issue. (**3 points for a complete set of responses; 2 if not many are missing; 1 if more than half are missing**)

 ## Exercise 5: Teamwork Contract